 Insurance fraud isn’t a victimless crime.
 We’re dedicated to treating our customers fairly and are committed to tackling fraud to protect the public and our genuine policyholders.

 According to the Association of British Insurers, bogus and inflated insurance claims are estimated to cost more than £2.1 billion a year – adding around £50 to the premiums of honest policyholders.
 We try to avoid passing on that cost to our genuine customers by fighting hard to prevent insurance fraud.

 If you believe fraud is being committed and it affects us, please contact the Ageas Fraud Cheatline on 0345 168 5674 or email email@example.com.

-If you wish to report general insurance fraud, please contact the Insurance Fraud Bureau Cheatline on 0800 422 0421 or visit the Insurance Fraud Bureau website.
+For general fraud, please contact the Insurance Fraud Bureau Cheatline on 0800 422 0421 or visit the Insurance Fraud Bureau website.